All cat owners love to spoil their furry friends, but have you turned into a slave to your cat?

 Whenever you have to be away, you worry about them all the time and wonder if your cat misses you.

-You’re miserable and unhappy when you’re separated from your cat and do the impossible to get home as soon as possible so that you can pet and cuddle them.
+You’re miserable and unhappy when you’re separated from your cat, and you do the impossible to get home as soon as possible so that you can pet and cuddle them.

 We seem to be unable to get enough of these adorable fluffy creatures, and we don’t mind catering to their every whim.